lklok66/ice/objc/demo/iPhone/chat/README.txt

 in the Chat Demo, the complete source is available at http://www.zeroc.com/chat/download.html.

-Note that SSL is not avaible when running the demo in the iPhone simulator.
+Note that SSL is not available when running the demo in the iPhone simulator.